dart-lang/language/accepted/future-releases/variance/feature-specification.md

 `T` is a top type; (3) any type argument `T` passed to an `in` type parameter in opted-in code is seen in opted-out code as `Object?`.

-Conversely, declarations in _L1_ (opted out) is seen from _L2_ (opted in) without changes.
-So class type parameters declared in _L1_ are considered to be unsoundly covariant by both opted in and opted out code, and similarly for type aliases used to declare function types.
+Conversely, a declaration in _L1_ (opted out) is seen from _L2_ (opted in) without changes.
+So class type parameters declared in _L1_ are considered to be unsoundly covariant by both opted in and opted out code.
 Types of entities exported from _L1_ to _L2_ are seen as erased (which matters when _L1_ imports entities from some other opted-in library).